cchitsiang/awesome-stars/topics.md

 ## hacktoberfest

+- [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
+Showcase the content you create and your projects in one place.
+Make it easier for people to find, follow and subscribe.
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [dimatill/graphql-shield](https://github.com/dimatill/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.